Yakiyo/the-super-tiny-compiler.rs/README.md

 # the-super-tiny-compiler.rs
-Like The Super Tiny Compiler, but in Go
+Like The Super Tiny Compiler, but in Rust